aphrim/SimpleTokenizer/ReadMe.md

 ## TOKENIZER

 A simple, easy to understand, and easy to expand tokenizer.

 Easy to add new keywords, tokens and more.

 Stores a token in a token struct, which is just an enum + an ```std::vector<uint8_t>```.
 A token can store an infinite amount of data with it, for example a string or a number.

 Supports basic string escaping and such.

+Inspired by the tokenizer outlined in the book "Crafting Interpreters".

 Example input/output:
 ```